sv-tools/openapi/README.md

 ## Features

 * The official v3.0 and v3.1 [examples](https://github.com/OAI/OpenAPI-Specification/tree/main/examples) are tested.
-  In most cases v3.0 specification can be converted to v3.1 by changing the version's parameter only.
+  In most cases, the v3.0 specification can be converted to v3.1 by changing only the version parameter.

   ```diff
   @@ -1,4 +1,4 @@
   -openapi: "3.0.0"